 I enjoy spending time with my three sons (ages 5, 7 and 13) swimming, playing sports and reading.
 I love to run, exercise, hike and travel.
 In college, I studied in Ecuador and Costa Rica.
 I have also traveled to Mexico, Peru and Nicaragua.
 I’m interested in the history, art, music and literature of all different cultures of the United States and the world.
 Also, I am a talented cello player and a not-so-talented guitar player

-University of Kansas - BA, Spanish
+Undergraduate Degree: University of Kansas - Bachelor in Arts, Spanish

-University of Georgia - MA, Spanish Literature
+Graduate Degree: University of Georgia - Master of Arts, Spanish Literature

 High School English